This introductory folklore online course will look at the history, mythology, and significance of a variety of trees and common wildflower species.

 - Tree Folklore Stories

-- Historical and cultural uses of flowering plants
+- Historical and Cultural Uses of Wildflowers

 By the end of the course, you will be able to: